 Next door at 2909-11 N. Clark is a great new addition to the Neighborhood.
 The Gundis Kurdish Kitchen opened in early 2017.
 I really loved the decor, the food and the service.
 The homemade Kurdish bread with a vegetable topping was excellent as were the lamb shank entree and the sea bass entree in a tomato sauce with capers.
 The chocolate mousse topped with pomegranates was very tasty as well.
 The wine list was quite extensive.
 It has a fun international vibe from the food to the servers who were from Romania, Turkey and Guatemala.
 They are open for dinner and brunch daily.

-Thanks to the suggestion of a local friend, we tried Andy’s Thai Kitchen at 946 W. Wellington.
+Thanks to the suggestion of a local friend, we tried Andy’s Thai Kitchen at 950 W Diversey.
 It is a casual BYOB spot with an extensive menu of Thai favorites.
 I thought the food was very good.
 I had been wanting chicken pad Thai for a while.
-It is conveniently located across from the CTA Wellington Brown Line Station.
-It is popular and does not take reservations, so I suggest that you go early to make sure you get a table.
-They have a second location further north at 6230 N. Broadway in Edgewater.
+It is conveniently located across from the CTA Diversey Brown Line Station.
+You can now make reservations online.

 When visiting the neighborhood, make sure to check out some of its great architecture.
 Famed architect Ludwig Mies van der Rohe designed the Commonwealth Promenade Apartments built in 1957 at 330-340 W. Diversey Pkwy.